-- (2) Advisory assets consists of total advisory assets under custody at our broker-dealer subsidiary, LPL Financial LLC ("LPL Financial"), consisting of total assets on LPL Financial's corporate advisory platform serviced by investment advisor representatives of LPL Financial and total assets on LPL Financial's independent advisory platform serviced by investment advisor representatives of separate investment advisor firms ("Hybrid RIAs") rather than of LPL Financial.
-See "Results of Operations" for a tabular presentation of advisory assets. - (3) Brokerage assets consists of assets serviced by advisors licensed with LPL Financial. - (4) Net new advisory assets consists of total client deposits into custodied advisory accounts less total client withdrawals from custodied advisory accounts.
+- (3) Brokerage assets consists of assets serviced by advisors licensed with LPL Financial. - (4) Net new advisory assets consists of total client deposits into custodied advisory accounts less total client withdrawals from custodied advisory accounts.
 We consider conversions from and to brokerage accounts as deposits and withdrawals, respectively. - (5) Net new brokerage assets consists of total client deposits into brokerage accounts less total client withdrawals from brokerage accounts.
 We consider conversions from and to advisory accounts as deposits and withdrawals, respectively. - (6) Recurring gross profit rate refers to the percentage of our gross profit, a non-GAAP financial measure, that was recurring for the period presented.
-We track recurring gross profit, a characterization of gross profit and a statistical measure, which is defined to include our revenues from asset-based fees, advisory fees, trailing commissions, cash sweep programs, and certain other fees that are based upon the number of client accounts and advisors, less the expenses associated with such revenues and certain other recurring expenses not specifically associated with a revenue line.
-We allocate such other recurring expenses, such as non-gross dealer concessions sensitive production expenses, on a pro-rata basis against specific revenue lines at our discretion.
+We track recurring gross profit, a characterization of gross profit and a statistical measure, which is defined to include asset-based revenues, advisory revenues, trailing commission revenues, and certain other fee revenues that are based upon the number of client accounts and advisors, less the expenses associated with such revenues and certain other recurring expenses not specifically associated with a revenue line.
+We allocate other recurring expenses on a pro-rata basis against specific revenue lines at our discretion.
 Because certain sources of recurring gross profit are associated with asset balances, they will fluctuate depending on the market values and current interest rates.
 Accordingly, our recurring gross profit can be negatively impacted by adverse external market conditions.
 However, we believe that recurring gross profit is meaningful despite these fluctuations because it is not dependent upon transaction volumes or other activity-based revenues, which are more difficult to predict, particularly in declining or volatile markets.